 You will be asked to confirm the association, click OK.

 Navigate back to Google Analytics and click refresh on your browser window displaying Search Console Settings.
 You know the connection is a success if you see your site listed when you click the Enabled views dropdown.

 If you want further confirmation, navigate back to the Property column in the Admin view of GA and click on All Products.
 You should see a green check mark located under Search Console.

 Finding Google Search Console Information in Google Analytics

-Once you have completed the process above, you should have access to several great Search Console reports right in GA.
+Once you have completed the process above, you will have access to several great Search Console reports right in the Google Analytics acquisition report.